Girgias/php-rfcs/container-offset-behaviour.md

 This behaviour is confusing to users and has been reported as a bug for [`WeakMap`](https://github.com/php/php-src/issues/8437).
-Moreover, SplObjectStorage, does not behave according to those expectations.

-TODO Verify SplObjectStorage

 ### ArrayObject

-ArrayObject has some peculiar behaviour as it attempts to mimic the built-in `array` type by implementing various interfaces and object handlers.
+`ArrayObject` has some peculiar behaviour as it attempts to mimic the built-in `array` type by implementing various interfaces and object handlers.

-Moreover, it allows to use another object as the backing "array" where offsets correspond to properties of the passed object.
+Moreover, it allows to use another object as the backing "array" in which case offsets correspond to properties of the passed object.

 This feature is currently implemented in such a way that it breaks assumptions surrounding objects.